tvlahovi/tvlahovi/README.md

 # 👋 Hello, I'm Tomislav Vlahović!

 ## 🚀 About Me
 I'm the CEO of Design Zone 42 Ltd. from Croatia, with over 15 years of experience in the programming world.
-I specialize in backend development with Python and Flask, as well as cloud technologies.
+I specialize in backend development with Python, as well as cloud technologies.
 I'm always open to collaborating on exciting projects!

 ## 💻 Tech Stack
 - **Languages:** Python, PHP, JavaScript, .NET, SQL